firewalld/ansible-role-firewall/README.md

 ### The Error Case

-If the configuration failed or if the firwall configuration limits access to the machine in a bad way, it is most likely be needed to get physical access to the machine to fix the issue.
+If the configuration failed or if the firwall configuration limits access to the machine in a bad way, it is most likely needed to get physical access to the machine to fix the issue.

 ### Rule sorting

-If you want to add forwarding rules to an interface that also is masqueraded, then the masquerading rules needs to be sorted before the forwarding rule.
+If you want to add forwarding rules to an interface that also is masqueraded, then the masquerading rules need to be sorted before the forwarding rule.

 Usage